depscloud/deps.cloud/docs/user_guides/kubernetes.md

 This guide explains how to run the deps.cloud infrastructure within a Kubernetes cluster.

-The configuration files used in this guide can be found in the `examples/k8s` directory of the `github.com/deps-cloud/deps-cloud-project`.
+The configuration files used in this guide can be found in the `examples/k8s` directory of the [deps.cloud](https://github.com/deps-cloud/deps.cloud) repository.

 ## Prerequisites